-As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Fall 2022, and to ensure you are meeting degree requirements.
+As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Winter 2024, and to ensure you are meeting degree requirements.
 Be sure to review all of the information below carefully!

 Registration Planning: Get Ready

-General registration will open on Thursday, March 31 for undergraduates, but the University catalog and schedule of classes for Fall 2022 is available now!
+General registration will open on November 16 for undergraduates and the University catalog and the schedule of classes for Winter 2024 is available now.
 Be sure to review the schedule and the information below before registration opens.

 Q. How do I find out which courses are being offered and when?